©2024 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 If a candidate in their initial eligibility period fails an exam three times, they may request a review of their most recent exam attempt.
 This review will provide additional information concerning the content areas in which the candidate is not performing well.
 In order to qualify for this exam review, the following criteria must be met:

 Please be advised that processing exam reviews can take up to four weeks.

 The nature, format, content and results of exams administered by ABC are considered privileged information.
 Due to the importance of test security and item banking, neither test questions nor answer keys will be disclosed or made available for review by candidates or any other unauthorized third party.

 All scoring procedures and responses to exam questions are conducted and verified by ABC’s testing service.

-The passing score for the written exam has been recommended by a geographically diverse panel of practicing certified practitioners with both clinical and educational backgrounds who have been individually selected by the ABC Board of Directors.
+The passing score for the exam has been recommended by a geographically diverse panel of practicing certified assistants with both clinical and educational backgrounds individually selected by the ABC board of directors.
 This panel, under the guidance of testing experts from ABC’s testing service, computes a passing score representing the minimum level of knowledge that must be demonstrated to pass the exam.
-All exams are administered and scored by a computer-based system.
+All exams are administered and scored by a computer- based system.

 The following actions must be taken prior to submitting a written request for review:

 If a request for review is submitted concerning an incident or administrative procedure, you will receive notification of the outcome within 30 days of receipt of the request.
 Should you not be satisfied with the decision rendered, you may submit a written appeal to the board of directors within 14 days.
 You will be notified of the board’s decision within 60 days of receipt of the request.
 The board of directors' decision is final.